ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 provide feedback addresses (rua/ruf) when an Organizational Domain has declined to do so.

-##  Determining the Organizational Domain {#determining-the-organizational-domain}
+##  Organizational Domain Discovery {#organizational-domain-discovery}

-For Organizational Domain determination, it may be necessary to perform multiple DNS Tree Walks in order to determine if any two domains are in alignment.
-This means that a DNS Tree Walk to determine an Organizational Domain might start at any of the following locations:
+For Organizational Domain discovery, it may be necessary to perform multiple DNS Tree Walks in order to determine if any two domains are in alignment.
+This means that a DNS Tree Walk to discover an Organizational Domain might start at any of the following locations:

-* The domain in the RFC5322.From header of the message
+* The domain in the RFC5322.From header of the message.
-* The RFC5321.MailFrom domain if there is an SPF pass result for the message and if this domain is different from the RFC5322.From domain and the DMARC policy does not specify strict alignment for SPF
+* The RFC5321.MailFrom domain if there is an SPF pass result for the message.
-* Any DKIM d= domain if there is a DKIM pass result for the message for that domain and if that domain is different from the RFC5322.From domain and the DMARC policy does not specify strict alignment for DKIM.
+* Any DKIM d= domain if there is a DKIM pass result for the message for that domain.

+Note: There is no need to perform Tree Walk searches for Organizational Domains under any of the following conditions:

-Note: If no applicable DMARC policy is discovered for the RFC5322.From domain during the first tree walk, then there is no need to search for Organizational Domains, as the DMARC mechanism does not apply to the message in question.
-Also, if there is no SPF pass result and no DKIM pass result for the message, there is no need to search for Organizational Domains, because there can be no DMARC pass result.
+* No applicable DMARC policy is discovered for the RFC5322.From domain during the first tree walk.
+In this case, the DMARC mechanism does not apply to the message in question.
+* There is no SPF pass result and no DKIM pass result for the message.
+In this case, there can be no DMARC pass result, and so the Organizational Domain of any domain is not required to be discoverd.
+* The record for the RFC5322.From domain indicates strict alignment.
+In this case, a simple string compare between the RFC5322.From domain and the RFC5321.MailFrom domain (if SPF authenticated), and/or the DKIM d= domain (if present and authenticated) is all that is required.

-To determine the Organizational Domain, perform the DNS Tree Walk described in (#dns-tree-walk) for each of these domains, as needed.
+To discover the Organizational Domain for a domain, perform the DNS Tree Walk described in (#dns-tree-walk) as needed for any of the domains in question.

 Select the Organizational Domain from the domains for which valid DMARC records were retrieved in the following sequence: